-If we haven’t asked to see you for a follow up, but you still feel you’d like to see someone, you can book an open appointment at any time in the six months after your injury.
-Please call 01736 758892 to make an appointment.
+If we haven’t asked to see you for a follow up, we may offer you an open appointment, where you can make an appointment to see someone at any time in the six months after your injury.
+If you’d like to book an appointment, please call 01736 758892.

 After your injury has been assessed and treated by the Emergency Department (ED) or Minor Injuries Unit (MIU), you may be discharged directly after consultation with one of the orthopaedic team.

 If this happens, we’ll give you information to help manage your injury remotely.
 If you feel you just want to discuss your injury face to face with someone, you will also be able to book an appointment with the fracture clinic at any time within six months of your injury.

 If your injury needs reviewing, the MIU or ED may refer you to the virtual fracture clinic.

 If, you are referred to the virtual fracture clinic; within 24 to 72 hours of your attendance at ED / MIU, your notes and X-rays will be reviewed by an orthopaedic consultant (a doctor who specialises in fractures or other musculoskeletal injuries) and a nurse or physiotherapist.

 We’ll then contact you by phone to confirm a plan of management and provide further information – even if we don’t think you’ll need a follow-up appointment.
 We’ll also send the information we discuss to you in a letter.

 If you have not heard from us within four days, or if you have any worries or concerns after your discharge from the ED or MIU, please contact the Fracture Clinic on 01872 253091.
 We’re open Monday to Friday, 9am to 5pm.